 “I much prefer pads over tampons.
 I have never found tampons to be comfortable.” —Jayme, 34

 “I prefer pads due to comfort.” —Lora, 46

 “I prefer pads over tampons because tampons always hurt me when I was younger.
 Tampons were always uncomfortable to wear.
 I work as a server and spend all day on my feet, usually running around.
 The LOLA pads give me great protection, and they’re thin but very absorbent.
 They give me the right amount of comfort and coverage.” —Nicole, 34

 Back it up, how did it all begin?

 Just like everything else in life, a proclivity for pads seems to have a lot to do with your family’s period product preferences.
 I inherited pad usage from my mother.
-When I first got my period, she gave me pads.
+When I first got my period, she gave me my first one and taught me how to use pads.
 I had read about pads in the Judy Blume classic, Are You There God?
 It’s Me, Margaret, so they were already familiar.
-Thankfully, pads have been updated since that book was published in 1970.
+Thankfully, they’ve have been updated since that book was published in 1970.